How To Use Mirror Image Therapy for Complex Regional Pain Syndrome (CRPS)

 As for phantom pain, attacking the “neglect-like” symptoms of CRPS with mirror-therapy may normalize the functional disorganization in the CNS, contributing to restoring functions and abolishing the pathological pain.

-Find yourself either a fairly big mirror or you can purchase a mirror box from the internet.
+Find yourself either a fairly big mirror such as a bathroom or dressing mirror, or you can purchase a mirror box from the internet.
 However an ordinary mirror works just as well in fact better if you have your CRPS pain condition in your lower limbs.

 - Find yourself a relaxed place where you won’t have any distractions